 Regular maintenance can prevent some AC problems.
 A dirty condenser coil in your outside part of the central air conditioner can be fixed quickly, usually with just a garden hose.
 Having a fin comb to straighten bent coil fins is also helpful but not necessary.

 If you feel comfortable cleaning the outside unit yourself, turn off power to the system at the circuit breaker near it, then remove the top panel of your condenser unit.
 You likely will see leaves, seeds, twigs, and other debris inside the unit.
-Vacuum all that debris out.
+Each of these items can cause an AC not to work.
+Vacuum all that debris out if your air conditioner isn’t working; then try turning it on.
 The fins themselves can be hosed off, or you can purchase condenser coil cleaner for a more thorough job.

 Indoors, the evaporator coils can be cleaned in two ways: